dacousb/clarawm/README.md

 - Interactive tiling.
 - More information on the top menu.
 - Try to introduce virtual workspaces.
-- Fix the crash of the window manager when spaming *close* on the top menu.

 Note: clarawm is not intended to replace other window managers, I was just looking for a clean and simple manager for me.